Mossel Bay Local Municipality elections: September 2007 floor crossing

 The final floor-crossing period occurred on 1–15 September 2007; floor-crossing was subsequently abolished in 2008 by the Fifteenth Amendment of the Constitution.
 In the Mossel Bay council two councillors from the Independent Civic Organisation (ICOSA) crossed to the Democratic Alliance (DA), while the third ICOSA councillor left the party to sit as an independent.
 One councillor crossed from the African National Congress to the DA.

 By-elections from September 2007 to May 2011

 The following by-elections were held to fill vacant ward seats in the period between the floor crossing period in September 2007 and the election in May 2011.

 May 2011 election

 The following table shows the results of the 2011 election.

 By-elections from May 2011 to August 2016

 The following by-elections were held to fill vacant ward seats in the period between the elections in May 2011 and August 2016.

 August 2016 election

 The following table shows the results of the 2016 election.

 November 2021 election

 The following table shows the results of the 2021 election.

+By-elections from November 2021

+The following by-elections were held to fill vacant ward seats in the period since the election in November 2021.